kbengine/kbengine.github.com/docs/documentations/alias.md

 Define an alias
 ------------------------------------------

-The main use type alias:
+Why use a type alias?

 * Developers can more easily understand the meaning of a type

 * You can define complex custom type

-* Engine can automatically identify the network transmission and storage
+* Engine can automatically identify the type of data for network transmission and storage

 Path definition file : `demo/res/scripts/entity_defs/alias.xml`